inseven/incontext/README.md

       hard
 - [ ] SQLite is mangling mtimes meaning that some files always get regenerated
 - [ ] I still don't have a good solution for many-to-one compiles
+- [ ] I could, like Jekyll have an explicit way to ignore files and then have a way for importers to explicitly return their dependencies